Connemara County Galway, Ireland Travel Guide

 Connemara's dramatic landscapes and changing light provide endless photographic opportunities.

-Ireland's oldest arts festival, usually in September.
+Ireland's oldest festival of the arts, usually in September.

-Celebrates the native Connemara Pony, in August.
+Celebrates the native Connemara Pony, during The month of august.

-A September festival for seafood enthusiasts.
+A September festival for fish and shellfish enthusiasts.